OpenBankProject/OBP-API/CONTRIBUTING.md

 Please comment your code ! :-) Imagine an engineer is trying to fix a production issue: she is working on a tiny screen, via a dodgy mobile Internet connection, in a sandstorm - Your code is fresh in your mind.
 Your comments could help her!

+## Code style

+When naming variables use strict camel case e.g. use myUrl not myURL.
+This is so we can automatically convert from camelCase to snake_case for JSON output.

 ## Issues

 If would like to report an issue or suggest any kind of improvement please use Github Issues.